-Tchaikovsky lovers, this is for you!
-Join us on Sunday, March 3 at 1 PM on WRTI 90.1, and Monday, March 4 at 7 PM on WRTI HD-2 for this Philadelphia Orchestra in Concert broadcast with music by Pyotr Ilyich Tchaikovsky (1840-1893).
+Tchaikovsky enthusiasts, this is for you!
+Join us on Sunday, September 1st from 1 to 3 PM on WRTI 90.1, and Monday, September 2nd at 7 PM on WRTI HD-2 for this Philadelphia Orchestra in Concert broadcast with music by Pyotr Ilyich Tchaikovsky (1840-1893).
 Gregg Whiteside is host.

 Three of his most beloved works, Capriccio Italien, the Rococo Variations for Cello and Orchestra, and the Symphony No.1 (“Winter Daydreams”) are led by the Orchestra’s Assistant Conductor, Kensho Watanabe.
 The soloist in the Rococo Variations is the young French cellist Edgar Moreau, the winner of first prize in the 2014 Young Concert Artists International Auditions, making his Philadelphia Orchestra debut with this performance.